ehwinter/callisto/manuscript/git2.md

+# Git Overview: err the blog

-# from err the blog
+Content from err the blog

 Setup
 -----